mikependon/RepoDB.NET/pages/operations/bulkmerge.md

 ---

 This method is used to merge all the rows from the client application into the database by bulk.
-This operation only supports the [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations) RDBMS.
+This operation is only supporting the [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations) RDBMS.

 ### Call Flow Diagram